-The academic year at the California Institute consists of one twelve-week term and two eleven-week terms, extending from late September until the middle of June.
+The California Institute is not coeducational and applications are accepted from men students only.
+The academic year consists of one twelve-week term and two eleven-week terms, extending from late September until the middle of June.
 There are no summer sessions, except that graduate students are permitted to register for summer research.
 Undergraduates are admitted only once a year-in September.